JohnRuddy/Pod2Mail/README.md

 # 🎧 Podcast Summariser

-A simple Flask web application that allows users to submit podcast links or audio files, and returns concise summaries using AI-driven APIs.
+A Flask web app where users can enter a podcast RSS URL, view the latest 10 episodes, select up to 3 for summarisation, and receive AI-generated summaries via email in `.docx` format.

 ---

 ## 🚀 Features

-- Submit podcast URLs or audio files
+- Input a podcast RSS feed URL
+- Automatically fetch and display the 10 latest episodes
+- Users can select up to 3 episodes for summarisation
-- Automatically generate summaries using AI
+- Summaries are generated using AI (e.g. OpenAI API)
-- Clean, responsive UI built with Jinja2 templates
-- (Optional) Email subscription for updates
+- Email delivery of summaries as Word (.docx) documents

 ---